 12. If a stallion is relocated from Pennsylvania to stand elsewhere, are awards still paid?

-Yes.
-The stallion owner will be paid awards earned by any registered PA-Breds conceived during the stallion’s effective registration term.
+Yes – A stallion owner or designee will be paid awards earned by any registered PA-Breds conceived during the stallion’s effective term of registration.

 13. How and when are Awards paid?